pgorman/dangerjaunt/dangerjaunt.md

 Monsters use an attack bonus equal to their hit dice.

+## Damage ##

+Most weapons do 1d6 damage on a successful hit.
+A fighter wielding a martial weapon, such as a longsword, does 1d8 damage.
+Fighters who forgo a shield in order to wield a two-handed weapons, such as a polearm, deal 1d10 damage.

 ## Armor Class, Encumbrance, Wandering Monsters ##

 Of all pieces of standard gear, armor is the heaviest and most mechanically important.